Social Science: B.A., B.S.

 The Social Science area of study includes a variety of academic disciplines and approaches.
 Social science traditions explore a range of social, political and economic issues.
 Students who develop programs in Social Science examine theories, methods, problems and solutions in their chosen concentrations.
 Students who develop degrees in Social Science develop the capacity to think critically about the social world and act as informed citizens and community members.

-Bachelor’s Degree programs in Social Science must meet the six foundations listed below.
+Bachelor’s Degree programs in Social Science must meet the five foundations listed below.

 2. Historical and Comparative Perspectives